Zoetermeer: SnowWorld

 SnowWorld was the first indoor ski slope made of real snow in Europe, opened in 1996.
-It now has three slopes, of which the 200 m slope is the longest.
-Plans are being made to extend this to 300 m.
+It now has three slopes, of which the 300 m slope is the longest.
 Open since December 2016, SnowWorld attracts over a million visitors each year, making it the most important tourist attraction in Zoetermeer.

 Dutch Water Dreams

 Dutch Water Dreams (DWD) was an artificial Olympic wild water rafting circuit.
 It was a copy of the one built in China for the 2008 Olympic Games and was mainly used for training by European rafting teams, and also for team building and recreation.
 DWD also had an indoor Flowrider centre.
 Dutch Water Dreams closed in 2015.

 Silverdome

 Silverdome is an indoor ice skating track and convention centre.
 It is also home to the only curling rink in the Netherlands.
 Outside the skating season it is used as a convention centre and concert hall and for large raves.